-The accounts are prepared on a going concern basis which assumes that the Council will continue in existence for the foreseeable future and that there is no intention to significantly reduce operations.
+The accounts are prepared on a going concern basis which assumes that the functions of the Council will continue in operational existence for the foreseeable future.
 In the case of a pending local government reorganisation, where assets and liabilities are due to be redistributed, the Council would still account on the basis of going concern as the provision of services would continue in another Council.
 It is management's judgement that it is appropriate to prepare the accounts on this basis.